robinwilson16/ALPSLevel3TargetGradeGenerator/README.md

 **For GCSE Maths and English:**

 * To establish highest GCSE Maths and English grades look at PLR, QOE, CoF and prior WLC quals and rank and pick highest ones
-* If grade is <3 make target 4
+* If grade is < [VALUE IN CONFIG TABLE] make target [VALUE IN CONFIG TABLE]
-* If grade is >= 7 make grade 9 (so doesn't end up too high!)
-* Otherwise add 2 to grade (e.g. so if grade was 5 then target would be 7)
+* Otherwise add + [VALUE IN CONFIG TABLE] grades to grade (e.g. so if grade was 5 then target would be 6 or 7 depending on values set)

 **For Other Level 2s that are Pass/Fail**
 * To establish that course is pass/fail exclude any aims where we have previously graded as M and D in any year or A - G in any year
 * Aim is level 2
 * Aim type is not GCSE

+**For Other Level 2s that are P/M/D**
+* Set target to [VALUE IN CONFIG TABLE]
+* If value in config table is NULL then this part is disabled